lucaspiller/sociable/readme.txt

 3. Sociable in use on [Yoast.com](http://yoast.com/), with the custom image options and its own styling.

 == Changelog ==

+= 3.3.2 =
+* Brought back Tumblr
+* Updated PDF link
+* Added Posterous
+* Smushed all images using [Smush.it](http://smush.it/), reducing the total image file size with 31.72 KB (42.03%)!
+* Removed pre - 2.6 compatibility code

 = 3.3.1 =
 * Added new option to use pure text links, instead of image links.